 In the event that Erie County moves to the Yellow or Red Phase and/or the university is not permitted to hold in-person classes due to local, state or federal regulations, Mercyhurst will move to an all-virtual format to provide for continuity of education.

 Writing and Tutoring Centers will provide virtual and potentially limited in-person services.

 Mercyhurst University relies significantly on clinical placements for nursing and health science related majors.
 Mercyhurst faculty involved in clinical placements, along with our Office of Institutional Effectiveness, continue to monitor the COVID-19 situation.
 The university will maintain consistent communication with accrediting bodies and licensing boards, state and local governmental agencies, and host healthcare organizations to determine the best options for students to participate in clinical placements.
 In the event a planned clinical placement is unavailable, Mercyhurst will work to find an alternative placement for the student.

 Student Teaching/Education Clinicals

-Mercyhurst expects student teaching will be permitted to occur during the Fall 2020 semester as Pennsylvania schools are allowed to open under Gov. Wolf’s plan to reopen Pennsylvania.
+Mercyhurst expects student teaching will be permitted to occur during the Spring 2021 semester as Pennsylvania schools are allowed to open under Gov. Wolf’s plan to reopen Pennsylvania.
 However, it is unclear at this writing under what formats (face-to-face, virtual or hybrid) individual schools and school districts will return and whether schools will host student teachers.